Home Interior Inspection

 Generally electric resistance coils, embedded in plaster on ceilings.
 Each room is individually controlled by a thermostat.

 Estimate life expectancies represent averages and can be greatly effected by amount of usage, relative care, the mineral contents or acidity of water and luck.

 Air Conditioning Compressor

 An air conditioning compressor has a normal life expectancy of 8 to 12 years.
 Compressors need to be serviced once a year.
-Manufacturers warranties require that at least 12″ clearance be maintained on all side of outside units, and at least 4′ clear space above the unit for proper operation and air circulation.
-The life expectancy of the unit may be diminished and higher energy costs will result if the nit cannot breath properly.
+Manufacturer warranties require that at least 12″ clearance be maintained on all sides of outside units, and at least 4′ clear space above the unit for proper operation and air circulation.
+The life expectancy of the unit may be diminished and higher energy costs will result if the unit cannot breath properly.

-Air filters should be cleaned or replace, depending on the type, ever 30 to 60 days.
+Air filters should be cleaned or replaced, depending on the type, every 30 to 60 days.
 Dirty filters reduce the efficiency of furnaces and air conditioning systems and increase energy costs.
-Especially for an air conditioning system “cleanliness is next to Godliness”, as a dirty filter can cause the evaporator coil to become matted with dirt and lint, and can lead to expensive repairs.
+Especially for an air conditioning system “cleanliness is next to Godliness,” as a dirty filter can cause the evaporator coil to become matted with dirt and lint, and can lead to expensive repairs.

 These devices add needed moisture to the air during the heating season.
 Clean and maintain these units every 30 to 60 days.
 We recommend that a tablespoon of fabric softener be added monthly to the pan to reduce the build up of mineral deposits.
 Shut off the water supply to the unit when not in use.